ammarhakim/gkyl-doc/source/postgkyl/commands/plot.rst

 they are not specified, neutral *z_i* labels are added (*z* is customary for a general phase-space coordinate).
-Note that the *z*-labels are retained through the postprocessing chain (see :ref:`pg_chain` for more information on chaining the commands).
+Note that the *z*-labels are retained through the postprocessing chain (see :ref:`pg_usage` for more information on chaining the commands).
 For example, in a 1X2V Vlasov simulation *z_0* will be *x*, *z_1* will be *v_x*, and *z_2* will be *v_y* even if some dimension gets integrated out.